 My Mother’s Day

 Running my business has let me stay home with my daughter and create a flexible schedule.
-Starting from before she was born, I've preferred a fluid approach to the workday.
-I like to work when it's quiet and when I'm inspired to create, sometimes going late into the night.
-Having a career that allows for this has been vital, and I love the time it gives me with my daughter.
+Prior to having my daughter, I've preferred a fluid workday.
+I like to work when it's quiet and when I'm inspired, sometimes at night.
+This flexibility has been vital, and given me plenty of time with my daughter to do all the fun things we like to do together.

-After starting my brand, I found much of my audience pursuing the same dream—balancing business with family.
-Many of my designs got picked up by mom- and family-owned boutiques specializing in products for babies and children.
+After starting my business, I discovered my audience pursuing the same dream—balancing business with family and many of my designs have been used by mom/ family-owned businesses.

-Starting my business wasn't only about a love of florals and other pretty designs.
-It was also about making room for motherhood.
+Starting my business was also about making room for motherhood.

-I had gracefully accepted being childless when I was blessed with a viable pregnancy in early 2020.
+I gracefully surrendered to the idea that there was a good chance I would be childless when I was blessed with a viable pregnancy in early 2020.

-I sense her passion coming through me and see it passing to my daughter.
+I sense her passion coming through in me, and my daughter.

-Her experience as a delivery room nurse gave her valuable insight into the politics and business of women’s health.
+Her experience as a delivery room nurse gave her valuable insight into the politics and business of women’s health and witness the capacity for traumatic birth experiences.
 As a teenager, her passion for birth was at times embarrassing, but it usually ended in laughter.

-On the eve of giving birth, I felt her presence, evident in my peaceful state.
-Over the years, she normalized unmedicated labor.
-I was elated to give birth—without injury or complications—and with a team who specialized in unmedicated birth.
-Navigating societal perceptions of unmedicated childbirth felt uncomfortable but I knew in my gut that my mom’s expertise was my north star.
+On the eve of giving birth, her presence was felt in my peaceful mindset.
+She normalized unmedicated labor throughout my life, and I was elated to give birth—without injury or complications—and with a team who were highly experienced in unmedicated birth.
+Navigating societal perceptions of unmedicated childbirth felt uncomfortable but I knew in my gut that my mom’s expertise was what I knew in my heart to be true, not an anomaly.

 Happy Mother’s Day!